How To Grow Your Pinterest Account & Blog Traffic

 Now that you have your account all set up, all you’re missing is a collection of pins that lead back to your blog post.
 Even if you have no design skills, there are ways to create your own pins and templates with ease.

-I recommend using either Canva (check out their pre-made Pinterest templates here) or FotoJet when creating your own pins.
-Both apps are free to use and offer a selection of templates that you can add your own spin to.
+I recommend using Canva (check out their pre-made Pinterest templates here) when creating your own pins.
+It’s free to use and offer a selection of templates that you can add your own spin to.

 I create between 2 and 4 graphics for every blog post, add one to the actual post (so that my blog readers can share or bookmark the post on their own Pinterest profiles) and upload the rest to Pinterest, linking them back to my articles.